 For example, in marketing, digital replicas have been used primarily to represent products in advertisements.
 Now, the technology has the potential to help marketers reach more prospective clients quicker.
 It can also generate more specific and individualized messaging.
 Together, these benefits allow creators and marketers to expand and sustain a larger audience, keeping them more engaged than ever.

-With Tavus, marketers can create custom videos at the personal level.
-The software allows a marketer to create custom replicas and script them to say what they want.
+With Tavus, developers can enable users to create custom videos directly within their applications.
+The software allows users to create custom replicas and script them to say what they want.
 Videos can be created in mass for countless viewers.

 Recruiting & Onboarding